F5Networks/f5-azure-arm-templates/experimental/reference/standalone/3nic+webserver/README.md

 | latest | This will select the latest BIG-IP version available |

 ## Supported instance types and hypervisors
-  - For a list of supported Azure instance types for this solutions, see the **Azure instances for BIG-IP VE** section of https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-1-0/1.html#guid-71265d82-3a1a-43d2-bae5-892c184cc59b

   - For a list versions of the BIG-IP Virtual Edition (VE) and F5 licenses that are supported on specific hypervisors and Microsoft Azure, see https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ve-supported-hypervisor-matrix.html.

 ### Help